hyperbloom/hyperbloom-protocol/spec.md

 the minimal of all in remote Signature Chain.

-Upon receipt of this message peer SHOULD construct shorter chain and use it in subsequent communication with other peers until its expiration.
+Upon receipt of this message peer SHOULD construct shorter chain and use it in subsequent communication with other peers.

 ## Signature Chain